-Election Information, our mission, location, committees, board of directors, nonpartisan policy
+Election Information, our mission, location, committees, board of directors, nonpartisan policy, our brochure

 The League of Women Voters, a nonpartisan political organization, encourages informed and active participation in government, works to increase understanding of major public policy issues, and influences public policy through education and advocacy.
 Part of the pleasure of belonging to LWVH is participating as a group in community activities.